-Many people believe that time management is an effective skill they need to have to be powerful and effective, to build the life they want.
-Therefore they spend a lot of time investing in tools, courses and workshops to manage their time better.
+Many people believe that time management is a useful skill to be powerful and effective in building their lives.
+Therefore, they spend much time investing in tools, courses, and workshops to better manage their time.
 And yet they fail to be more effective and productive.

-It isn't because they are wrong about the importance of time management but it is how they see the topic and how they try to find solutions.
+It isn't because they are wrong about the importance of time management, but how they see the topic and try to find solutions.

 Time Management is not driven by logic but by emotion